-Prospect Heights 23 will follow these general guidelines when closing schools for winter-related closings:
+Prospect Heights 23 will follow these general guidelines when shifting to an eLearning Day for winter-related closings:

-Schools will likely be closed if there is a forecasted sustained wind chill of -30 degrees Fahrenheit or colder, or when the actual temperature is a sustained -15 degrees Fahrenheit or colder between the travel times of 5:30 a.m. - 9:00 a.m. and/or 2:30 p.m. - 5:30 p.m.
+Schools will likely shift to eLearning if there is a forecasted sustained wind chill of -30 degrees Fahrenheit or colder, or when the actual temperature is a sustained -15 degrees Fahrenheit or colder between the travel times of 5:30 a.m. - 9:00 a.m. and/or 2:30 p.m. - 5:30 p.m.
 The District will use forecasts provided by the National Weather Service.

-If the District is able to make the determination to close school the night before, we will contact you between 6:00 p.m. and 9:30 p.m.
-If the decision cannot be made the night before, we will make the notification by 5:30 a.m. the day of the closing knowing that you may need to arrange for childcare or other schedule changes.
+If the District is able to make the determination to shift to eLearning the night before, we will contact you between 6:00 p.m. and 9:30 p.m.
+If the decision cannot be made the night before, we will make the notification by 5:30 a.m. the day of knowing that you may need to arrange for childcare or other schedule changes.

 Prospect Heights 23 will inform students, families, and staff via the following methods:

 The District will utilize our automated phone and email system to notify families of weather-related closures or cancellations until 9:30 p.m.
 Typically, we do not send out a telephone notice after 9:30 p.m.

 However, in the event the decision to close school is made after 9:30 p.m., the District will wait and send out the telephone notice by 5:30 a.m. the following morning.